This blog was originally published by Salesforce.org.

 If you do a little research into Salesforce’s products, Pardot and Marketing Cloud, you’ll quickly read that Pardot is for Business-to-Business (B2B) communications (for example, a company marketing their products or services to other companies) and Marketing Cloud is for Business-to-Consumers (B2C) communications (for example, T-Mobile selling phones to actual people).

 Well, neither of those comparisons are particularly useful for nonprofit organizations or associations and…both Pardot and Marketing Cloud can be transformational for nonprofits or associations.
-Fíonta presents five practical ways nonprofits and associations can use Pardot to communicate with donors, members, staff, volunteers, and other constituents.
+Fíonta presents five practical ways nonprofits and associations can use Pardot to communicate with donors, members, staff, volunteers, and other supporters.

 Before we dive in, let’s get one thing straight…the pronunciation of Pardot.
 It’s par-DOT with a hard T, not PAR-dough.
 Be fancy if you want – this author spent the better part of her 15th summer calling Target, tar-ZJAY – but know that it’s pronounced exactly as it’s spelled.

 Most nonprofit organizations fundraise and depend on the generosity of individuals and/or corporate donors.
 Pardot is a perfect fit for organizations looking to automate funding asks, to reach out to the right individuals at the right time, and to track the success of fundraising campaigns.